Element speciation analysis

 Inorganic elements occur in various chemical forms in a living body.
 The

-movement (ca. absorption, transport) and function (ca. essentiality, toxicity)
+dynamics (ca. absorption, transport) and function (ca. essentiality, toxicity)

-of the minerals depends on their chemical forms.
-Therefore, to clarify
+of minerals depends on their chemical forms.
+Therefore, to clarify the

-the chemical form of essential elements in plants are necessary to understanding
+chemical form of essential elements in plants are necessary to understanding

-their movement and function in plants.
+their dynamics and function in plants.

 The figure is a model showing that boron(B), one of essential micronutrients